Easthope History, Family Crest & Coats of Arms

 Easthope Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Easthope include Easthop, Esthop, Estep, Estop, Estap, Estope, Esthope and many more.

 Early Notables of the Easthope family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Easthope Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Easthope Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Easthope family to the New World and Oceana
+Migration of the Easthope family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Easthope or a variant listed above: Brid Easthop, who settled in Virginia in 1654; Mary Esthop in 1663; Richard Estep, who emigrated from Middlesex to Maryland in 1684; Juliette Eastope, who arrived at Ellis Island, in 1908.

-Contemporary Notables of the name Easthope (post 1700)
+|Contemporary Notables of the name Easthope (post 1700) ||+|